svc-bot-mds/terraform-provider-tdh/docs/resources/user.md

 ### Optional

+- `delete_from_idp` (Boolean) Setting this to `true` will completely delete user from IDP, else only service roles will be removed.
+By default the value is set to `false` during the user deletion
 - `policy_ids` (Set of String) IDs of service policies to be associated with user.
 - `tags` (Set of String) Tags or labels to categorise users for ease of finding.